Know Your Rights - Transgender People and the Law

 GENDER IDENTITY DISORDER/GENDER DYSPHORIA

 Gender Identity Disorder has been the medical diagnosis for individuals who experience a disconnect between their birth-assigned sex and their gender identity since 1994.
-However, the American Psychiatric Association is planning to replace the term "Gender Identity Disorder" with "Gender Dysphoria" in the upcoming 5th edition of its Diagnostic and Statistical Manual, in part because labeling dissonance between one's gender identity and one's body a "disorder" stigmatizes transgender people.
+However, the American Psychiatric Association replaced the term "Gender Identity Disorder" with "Gender Dysphoria" in the 5th edition of its Diagnostic and Statistical Manual (DSM), released in May 2013, in part because labeling dissonance between one's gender identity and one's body a "disorder" stigmatizes transgender people.

 SEX REASSIGNMENT SURGERY